 What Does a Cyber Security Person Do?

 Technology has advanced rapidly over the last decade to the point where almost every business, no matter how big or small, depends on a computer system of some sort to store and track valuable data.
 While things like the Internet and cloud storage have made running a business much more efficient, it's also made companies more vulnerable to cyber theft, which is why cyber security has become so essential in the modern age.
-In fact, cyber security analysts are in such high demand that the Bureau of Labor Statistics predicts a 28 percent growth in the field from 2016 to 2018.

 The Responsibilities of a Cyber Security Position

 There are many different positions that can be held in the field of cyber security, but the most common cyber security job is that of a cyber security analyst.
 Almost all organizations use cyber security analysts, from businesses to government institutions to nonprofit organizations.
 A cyber security analyst is basically responsible for the following three things:

 - Identifying cyber threats - There are many different types of cyber attacks that can occur.
 In some cases, cyber criminals can even hack into a network without an organization realizing it.
 There are all kinds of malware out there too that can cause serious damage to a company's network, that can steal valuable data (such as sensitive customer or product information) and that can hold data for ransom (known as ransomware).
 Cyber analysts are responsible for identifying any breaches in an organization's cyber defenses and identifying and removing any malware that infects their system.

 - Finding cyber vulnerabilities - A cyber analyst will need to regularly inspect an organization's hardware, software, and networks for any weaknesses that could be exploited.
 This requires routine testing as well as analyses of previous security breaches.